Alcoholism and personality disorders

 These two disorders made it very difficult for me to function normally.
 I was unable to sustain any long-term relationships.
 This was especially true when I got close to someone and became emotionally involved.

 Eventually, I recognized that my alcoholism really is an illness.
 As an agnostic, I even embraced the idea that, at its very core, it is a spiritual illness.
 I accepted this because some of my problems failed to respond to conventional therapies.
 Amazingly, AA’s spiritual solution took my recovery to a new level.

 The twelve steps are offered as spiritual tools.
 When I was ready, they provided a powerful complementary therapy.
 Going through the steps with a sponsor helped me find a brand new peace and contentment.

-I accepted that I had two illnesses; the disease of alcoholism as well as coexisting personality disorders.
+I accepted that I had two illnesses: the disease of alcoholism and coexisting personality disorders.
 They both required entirely different approaches to treatment.

 Learning how to regulate the dysregulation

 Both Borderline Personality Disorder and Childhood Post Traumatic Stress Disorder responded to an in-depth education about the symptoms of these disorders.
 I gradually developed the skills to manage my chaotic internal world.

 Dramatic mood swings, racing thoughts, and overwhelming emotions are common symptoms.
 Medication was a very important part of treatment.
 I learned to adapt and function more successfully in and out of the fellowship.